btey/OBIEE-GitDevEnv/README.md

 Note: for the files ```AdminToolMerge.txt``` and ```AdminToolMergeDEC.txt``` check the commands list you can use to administer a repository.
 See the folder ```Scripts``` to get an example file for a project called "BankInsights".

+[This readme currently is on "work in progress"]